Even Stillness Breathes Softly Against a Brick Wall at the Soho

 Yet Birch offers us an alternative, a chance to see what would happen if we cut the chords connecting us to everyday life.
 The result is pure carnage, exciting and exotic in its infancy but isolating and destructive in the end.
 Rossi and Dempsie are entirely believable as an affectionately lacklustre couple and become even more watchable as a loved-up “us-against-the-world” duo.
 Their tornado of desecration rips through the theatre and brings the distant war they are so used to watching through a TV screen into their very living room.
 Freedom comes at a scrabbling, animalistic price where the protagonists can no longer form fully constructed sentences.
 Will they weather the storm they have created or will it tear them apart?
 The play reveals many of the internal wars inside us all, but proves there are no simple answers.

-Even Stillness Breathes Softly against a Brick Wall is on at the Soho Theatre until 14th June 2013.
-For further information or to book, visit here.
+Even Stillness Breathes Softly against a Brick Wall is at the Soho Theatre until 14th June 2013.
+For further information or to book visit the theatre’s website here.